 All hygiene items must be purchased through the commissary.

 No, you cannot have cash dropped off at the jail.
-A postal money order may be purchased on your behalf and dropped off at the Main Jail lobby.
-Your name and CD# must be printed on the front of the postal money order.
-Cash may be deposited directly into the kiosk machine in the Main Jail lobby.
+A postal money order may be purchased on your behalf and dropped off at the main jail lobby.
+Learn more about Money Accounts & Calling Cards.

 Yes, you may request one extra hour on your payday to cash your check or withdraw your direct deposit.
 All of your wages earned, minus $50, must be submitted in the form of a postal money order to be deposited into your inmate account.